Newspaper Page Text

 One by one, the tournament fa

-vorites have gone down and Jone:
+vorites have gone down and Jone

-lhas kept forging to the front un
+has kept forging to the front un

-til now he stands baofore the last
+til now he stands before the last

-| obstacle, Ttaly's representative.
+obstacle, Italy's representative.

-Xmas Clash Begins
+Xmas (’lash Begins

 At One; Tickets